-What's new in this edition?
+What's new in The Anatomy of Buzz Revisited?
 First, lots of new examples and research.
 While I was desperately searching for case studies in writing the first edition (back in 1998), I had the opposite problem in writing this one--too much to chose from.
 Second, the new examples and academic studies helped me focus on concepts that I ignored (or almost ignored) in the first edition such as the need to measure buzz, storytelling, the power of participation, ethical issues, second-hand buzz, and visual buzz.
 You'll find less about why word of mouth is important and more about how word of mouth marketing is being used in the field.

 Chapters marked with asterisks * are